chesslab/chess-server/docs/index.md

 ## Async PHP Frameworks

-Multiple async PHP frameworks are supported, with the default one being Workerman.
+The flexible architecture of PHP Chess Server allows support for multiple async PHP frameworks, with the default one being Workerman.

 - Ratchet
 - Workerman